-(Part 1 of 14 in John Briffa's "A Good Look at Good Health")
+(Part 1 of 14 in series, John Briffa's "A Good Look at Good Health")

 There are a few health-related blogs which I recommend very highly.
 A Good Look at Good Health is one of the better ones I’ve found.
 I’ve posted some excerpts here of his posts which I’ve found most interesting.

-(Part 2 of 14 in John Briffa's "A Good Look at Good Health")
+(Part 2 of 14 in series, John Briffa's "A Good Look at Good Health")

 Memorize this: “8,000 at 20”

 That is: “8,000 steps at a 20-minute-mile walking pace.”
 I’ll explain below, but first…

 The researchers involved in this study then looked at what levels of activity appeared to be associated with BENEFITS for PHYSICAL and MENTAL health.
 What they found was that improved physical health was seen in individuals taking 8,000 steps a day at [a certain] intensity.